Monoclinic nonlinear metasurfaces for resonant engineering of polarization states: Results

 We incrementally change polarization angle $\varphi$ in the range $[0, \pi]$ with a constant step $\Delta \varphi$, as the results are $\pi$-periodic.

 Adjusting the polarization angle $\varphi$ and the wavelength $\lambda$ of the incident wave, we examine the polarization of the outgoing signal (Fig.~\ref{fig:linear}\bsans{c}).
-Near the chiral resonance, circular polarization degree $\sigma$ is strongly dependent on $\lambda$ and $\varphi$.
+Near the chiral resonance, the circular polarization degree $\sigma$ is strongly dependent on $\lambda$ and $\varphi$.
 At certain $\lambda$ and $\varphi$, the transmitted field approaches circular polarization, $|\sigma| \approx 1$.
 Although the input polarization states \eqref{eq:stokes_input} are evenly spaced, the output states are not.
 This is illustrated on the Poincar\`e sphere in Fig.~\ref{fig:linear}\bsans{e}.
 In particular, the output states form a circle on the sphere, indicated by red dots.

 To validate our theoretical prediction regarding the polarization change, we measure all Stokes parameters of light transmitted through the metasurface taking into account Eq.~\eqref{eq:Stokes} (see the Methods section for experimental details).
-The experimentally determined values of $\sigma$, as a function of the wavelength and the input polarization angle, are presented in Fig.~\ref{fig:linear}\bsans{c}.
+The experimentally determined values of $\sigma$, as a function of the wavelength and the input polarization angle, are presented in Fig.~\ref{fig:linear}\bsans{d}.
 The output light exhibits elliptical polarization around the optical resonance.
-The behavior observed qualitatively agrees with theoretical protection.
-However, the degree of circular polarization varies from $-0.30$ to $0.31$ at $1572$~nm.
-The out polarization state is illustrated in Fig.~\ref{fig:linear}\bsans{f} by red dots, while the input polarization state is also depicted by blue dots.
+The behavior observed qualitatively agrees with the theoretical protection.
+However, the degree of circular polarization varies from $-0.18$ to $0.26$ at $1572$~nm.
+The output polarization state is illustrated in Fig.~\ref{fig:linear}\bsans{f} by red dots, while the input polarization state is also depicted by blue dots.
 The experimental pattern is similar to the theoretical prediction.
-The difference between theoretical and experimental results is primarily attributed to the fabrication imperfection and the broad range of incident light wave vectors in the experiment.
+The difference between theoretical and experimental results is primarily attributed to fabrication imperfections and the broad range of incident light wave vectors in the experiment, which result in different mode excitations to the theoretical prediction.
+We provide theoretical and experimental results for wider range in Supplementary Materials.